Genesys Cloud support of 10DLC (10-Digit Long Code)

 What happens if I don’t register?

-Unregistered programs will be subject to blocking by the wireless carriers.
+Unregistered programs will be blocked by the wireless carriers.

 Does every program need to be registered?